Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

         await interaction.response.send_message('meow')

-Functions of this pattern are called callbacks, since their execution is left to the library to be called later.

-There are two main decorators to use when creating a command:
+Two main decorators can be used:

 1. :meth:`tree.command() <.CommandTree.command>` (as seen above)
 2. :func:`.app_commands.command`

-Both decorators wrap an async function into a :class:`~.app_commands.Command`, however, the former also adds the command to the tree, which skips the step of having to add it manually using :meth:`.CommandTree.add_command()`.
+Both decorators wrap an async function into a :class:`~.app_commands.Command` instance, however the former also adds the command to the tree, which skips the step of having to add it manually using :meth:`.CommandTree.add_command()`.